omnia-network/ic-websocket-gateway/README.md

 ## Docker

-A [Dockerfile](./Dockerfile) is provided, together with a [docker-compose.yml](./docker-compose.yml) file to run the gateway.
+A [Dockerfile](./Dockerfile) is provided, together with the files [docker-compose.yml](./docker-compose.yml), [docker-compose-local.yml](./docker-compose-local.yml) and [docker-compose-prod.yml](./docker-compose-prod.yml) to run the gateway according to the needs.
 Make sure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 A Docker image is also available at [omniadevs/ic-websocket-gateway](https://hub.docker.com/r/omniadevs/ic-websocket-gateway).
 This is the image used in the [docker-compose.yml](./docker-compose.yml) file.

 To run the gateway with Docker Compose, follow these steps:
 1. Set the environment variables:

     ```
     cp .env.example .env
     ```

+2. To simplify the local run process a bash script [start_local_docker_environment.sh](./scripts/start_local_docker_environment.sh) is provided.
+3. To simplify the local stop and clean process a bash script [stop_local_docker_environment.sh](./scripts/stop_local_docker_environment.sh) is provided.
-2. The docker-compose.yml file is configured to make the gateway run with TLS enabled.
-For this, you need a public domain (that you will put in the `DOMAIN_NAME` environment variable) and a TLS certificate for that domain.
+4. If you want to run the [docker-compose-prod.yml](./docker-compose-prod.yml) file you need a public domain (that you will put in the `DOMAIN_NAME` environment variable) and a TLS certificate for that domain (because it is configured to make the gateway run with TLS enabled).
 See [Obtain a TLS certificate](#obtain-a-tls-certificate) for more details.
-3. Open the `443` port (or the port that you set in the `LISTEN_PORT` environment variable) on your server and make it reachable from the Internet.
+5. Open the `443` port (or the port that you set in the `LISTEN_PORT` environment variable) on your server and make it reachable from the Internet.
-4. Run the gateway:
+6. Run the gateway:
     ```
-    docker compose up
+    docker compose -f docker-compose.yml -f docker-compose-local.yml up
     ```
-5. The Gateway will print its principal in the container logs, just as explained above.
+7. The Gateway will print its principal in the container logs, just as explained above.

+If you want to verify that all is started correctly a bash script [run_test_canister.sh](./scripts/run_test_canister.sh) is provided.
+This assumes that the gateway is already running.

 ### Obtain a TLS certificate